o4lc/ReachLipBnB/README.md

 This repository constains the code for [ReachLipBnB](https://arxiv.org/abs/2211.00608).
 This framework is a branch and bound based method for neural network reachability analysis introduced by Taha Entesari, Sina Sharifi and Mahyar Fazlyab.
+This work will be presented at ICRA 2023.

 # Installation Requirements
 ```